 Elizabeth (Ellie) Brown is a current undergraduate student at the University of Nebraska in Omaha majoring in Biomedical Physics with a minor in Mathematics.
 After her graduation in May of 2020, she plans on pursing a graduate degree in Medical Physics.
 Her research interests involve optical surface monitoring systems, as well as fiber optic dosimetry.
 Ellie has been awarded the 2019 AAPM Summer Undergraduate Fellowship to conduct research with Dr. Darafsheh in the department of Radiation Oncology at Washington University.

 Nima Tatari started pursuing his PhD degree in physics at Washington University in St. Louis in the Fall of 2015.
-As of June 2019, he is a PhD candidate in the physics department working under the supervision of Dr. Darafsheh in the department of Radiation Oncology.
+He was a PhD candidate while in the physics department working under the supervision of Dr. Darafsheh in the department of Radiation Oncology.
 His research interests include computational and experimental particle therapy dosimetry.
-Nima looks forward to pursuing a career in medical physics after graduation.
+Nima graduated in September 2021.

 Daniel (Dan) Mulrow started his graduate studies at Washington University in St. Louis in the Fall of 2016.
 Dan earned both a degree in chemistry and physics from the University of Virginia in the Spring of 2016.
 He was a PhD candidate in the Chemistry department working jointly under Dr. Arash Darafsheh in Radiation Oncology and Dr. Lee Sobotka in Chemistry.
 His current research interests are focused on studying the radioluminescent properties of proton irradiated materials for their application in dosimetry.
 Dan defended his PhD in December 2022.

 Jeffery Williamson, PhD Department of Radiation Oncology, Washington University in St. Louis